 Mr. Kong Chi Mo and Mr. Sim Mong Keang were appointed as independent non-executive directors with effect from 13 December 2017.
+They have both retired from their positions with effect from 24 April 2024.

 Mr. Lim Boon Yew and Mr. Chew Hong Ngiap, Ken were respectively appointed as independent non-executive director and non-executive director of the Company with effect from 31 January 2019.
 They both retired from their positions respectively with effect from 14 June 2023.